evildmp/afraid-to-commit/docs/commandlinegit.rst

 *   https://github.com/settings/ssh

-This tutorial *assumes you have done that*.
-If you haven't, you'll have to use *https* instead, and translate from the format of GitHub's *ssh* URLS.
+**This tutorial assumes you have now added your public key to your HitHub account.** If you haven't, you'll have to use *https* instead, and translate from the format of GitHub's *ssh* URLS.

 https://help.github.com/articles/generating-ssh-keys explains much better than I can how to generate a public key.